 For information on how to get to Warwick campus, see the University travel directions page.
 If you will be arriving by plane we would also recommend that you refer to the arrival pages for international students for guidance on any airport transfers that may be available.
 Please note this is usually only available for autumn arrivals.
 International - Airport transfers

 The University of Warwick campus is located on the edge of the city of Coventry, bordering the Warwickshire countryside.
-Approximately distances by train from Coventry, located 3 miles from the Warwick campus
+Approximately travel time using the fastest train route from Coventry station, which is located 3 miles from the Warwick campus

 Birmingham - 20 mins